eischet/janitor/README.md

 ```

 A typical callable, in this case a string method, will receive the object it was called on, the running script, and the call arguments.

 The JanitorScriptProcess represents the "process" that is currently executing.
 These objects are created by the run() method on JanitorScript instances.
 This is where a script's internal state lives during execution.

+# Sandboxing and Security

+Janitor does not allow scripts to access any platform-specific functionality by default.
+This includes file system access, network access, and especially reflection.
+A Java developer has to explicitly enable access by either adding a module to the runtime or by binding objects into a script's global scope.
+The worst a script can do "out of the box" is to consume CPU time and memory, and maybe run into an endless loop.

+This is vastly different from other scripting languages for the JVM, e.g. Jython, Rhino/Nashorn or Groovy, which operate as "first-class" languages.
+If you're looking for a language to write your whole JVM application in, instead of Java, Janitor is very probably not what you're looking for.